yalexhwang/tropo-ip-info/README.md

 Helpfully, Tropo publishes their IP addresses (in CIDR block notation) in a format that is readily accessible programmatically.
 What you need to do is write a simple script to retrieve and output the current IP addresses.

 ## (Part of) The solution
-1. Find the documentation on how to retrieve Tropo's current IP information.
-Your favorite search engine should be able to help..
+1. Search for documentation on how to retrieve Tropo's current IP information for whitelisting purposes.
 2. You should now have a command to run that will query and display Tropo's IP information.
 Write a Python script that retrieves this information and prints to STDOUT just the CIDR blocks, one per line, in a simple CSV format.
 Prefix each line with the word ```tropo``` - for example:
 ```python
 tropo,10.10.0.10/24